 I decided to work from home before the lock-down was officially announced.
 I was paranoid after reading that people with weak lungs and compromised immune systems were at high risk.
 I remember panic-texting all my friends.
 It took me a couple of days to relax & realize that it wasn’t as scary as I had thought.
 I just needed to follow some basic sanitization, maintain social distancing & I would be okay (yes, re-iterating it!)

 This routine lasted for approx. 40 days when phase 3 of my lock-down began.
 I found out that an old friend from school was arranging travel for people who were stranded in cities away from their families.
 Well, I wouldn’t call myself stranded, but it was the longest I had gone without seeing Mom and Dad.
-They had been missing me too & had even tried to come and get me, but the curfew was strict & their plans had turned blue.
+They had been missing me too & had tried to come get me, but the curfew was strict & their plans had turned blue.
 So I decided to surprise them.
-I got a travel pass & with the help of my friend who arranged a car, I arrived on a Tuesday afternoon to a shocked, astonished and overjoyed Dad.
+I got a travel pass and with the help of this friend, who arranged a car, I arrived on a Tuesday afternoon to a shocked, astonished and overjoyed Dad.
 His reaction video is gold.
 Mom was at work, so we video called her and for the longest time she wasn’t ready to believe that I had really come home.
 She thought Dad and I were fooling her with some app or a pre-recorded video.
 I don’t even know how that is possible.
 Her imagination is beyond me.
 Haha!

 So, being home has been extremely relaxing.
 For the first two nights, I slept for 11 hours straight, even took afternoon naps.
 Although I had enjoyed cooking my own meals, devouring mom-made ones has been comforting.
 My self-sufficient routine has nicely gone for a toss.
 I have started waking up late, hogging on a lot of food (including the delicious aamras) and cuddling with my pet cat Mau every chance I get.
 But thanks to my fitness-freak & workaholic parents (who have been working 10 hours or more every day, and exercising regularly) I haven’t had the will to laze around or procrastinate my work.
 After churning out a good 7-8 hour work day, I have been ‘trying to’ regularly exercise with them.